yunseok/stupid-scripts/README.md

 ## LogRefresher

 Just a script that output a text file that keep getting updated frequently in real time, useful for other scripts

+## SuckOnThisShadow

+Scripts for my own "Shadow PC", It's just a remote desktop with the usage of the NVIDIA Shield.
+The script is just a shortcut to change some mappings that doesn't work such as the Windows Key or Alt+Tab